The promise of smart apartments is exhilarating for property managers and owners.

 Managed IoT providers (or simply, ‘managed IoTs’) specialize in the three layers of IoT technology that power smart apartments:

 Network infrastructure includes wifi, ethernet, and low-power Bluetooth networks to connect devices within units.
 IoT devices are what most people think about when they hear, “smart home tech.”
 Most smart apartments include smart thermostats, lights, locks, and sensors that serve as the eyes and ears of the building.

-The software operating system, also called a connected building platform, ties the infrastructure and devices together into a simple, easy-to-use interface for managers.
+The building operating system, also called a smart apartment management platform, ties the infrastructure and devices together into a simple, easy-to-use interface for managers.
 For residents, the connected building platform is where they can manage everything from rent payments to smart devices.

 Smart apartments present several new challenges compared to traditional multifamily buildings.
 Managed IoTs support property managers and owners through the three main stages of a smart apartment’s life: construction, maintenance, and upgrades.